 Housing costs in Estes Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Estes Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Estes Park is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Estes Park is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Estes Park who work in sales jobs (16.80%), office and administrative support (12.75%), and management occupations (8.70%).
+There are especially a lot of people living in Estes Park who work in sales jobs (16.35%), office and administrative support (13.16%), and management occupations (10.25%).

 And if you like science, one thing you'll find is that Estes Park has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.